HPMASTER8755/Employee-Management-System/README.md

-# Employee_Management_System
+# Library_Management_System
-A system to manage employees of an office
+A system to manage library of an institution.